AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The subteam then experimentally determined relevant system parameters (eg. sand bed porosity and sand grain diameter), and designed and fabricated a small-scale fluidized bed reactor.
 Python code was developed to facilitate easy calculation of the fluidization velocity and fluidization flow of the sand bed.
 Python code was also written to calculate the head loss through the reactor's effluent tubing.
 This code is provided in the Manual section.

 After fabricating the prototype system, the subteam ran basic tests to determine its functionality.
 The reactor's sand bed failed to consistently fluidize while using a 100 RPM peristaltic pump.
-However, the Spring 2019 subteam recently acquired a 600 RPM peristaltic pump, pictured in Figure 3, to incorporate into the system.
+However, the Spring 2019 subteam recently acquired a 600 RPM peristaltic pump to incorporate into the system.

 Further specifics concerning the subteam's work during the Fall 2018 semester are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).